larsacus/LARSAdController/README.md

 *THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.*

 ## Changelog
+###2.1
+- Added orientation auto-listening without use of view controller delegate callbacks
+- Added ability for ads to try and fit themselves into any view they are placed in.
+Sizing is now done based on superview size vs just the orientation
+- Fixed Issue 3 - "Container frame is incorrect when returning from clicked ad"
+- Fixed issue where ad would not display again when returning from clicked ad
+- Moved some method signatures from .h to private interface in .m file
+- Updated example project

 ###2.0.1
 -----
 - Added demo project to make up for my instructions' shortfall